tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 connect "/pipeline/system::passthrough/out" to "/connector/system::stderr/in";
 ```

-For setting up tremor with this script, the conecpt of a `Flow` doesnt event need to be introduced.
+For setting up tremor with this script, the conecpt of a `flow` doesnt event need to be introduced.
 Escpecially for getting started and
 trying out simple setups in a local dev environment or for tutorials and workshops, this removes friction and descreases `time-to-get-something-running-and-have-fun-understanding`.

 What is going on under the hood here to make this work?

-Those connect statements will be put into a synthetic `Flow` artefact with the artefact id being the file in which they are declared.
-There is exactly one such synthetic `Flow` artefact for a troy file, but only if at least 1 globale `connect` statement is given.
-The `Flow` instance id will be `default`.
+Those connect statements will be put into a synthetic `flow` artefact with the artefact id being the file in which they are declared.
+There is exactly one such synthetic `flow` artefact for a troy file, but only if at least 1 globale `connect` statement is given.
+The `flow` instance id will be `default`.
-This `Flow` artefact is defined and created without args upon deployment of the troy script file.
+This `flow` artefact is defined and created without args upon deployment of the troy script file.

 Following this route it sounds reasonable to also add `disconnect` statements as the dual of `connect`: